auriq/ESSDBConnect/mysql/README.md

 # Essentia Category & MySQL Integration Sample

-This sample is for users who want to stream your category data into mysql.
+This sample illustrates how essentia connects to MySQL database with using Logstash and its jdbc driver.

 ## Required environment

 - essentia and aqtools

-- logstash
+- Logstash

-- mysql
+- MySQL

 ## Install tips

-Installation process usually depends on which environment you use, so please refere to the official site for details.
-(samples below worked on ec2 instance)
+Installation process usually depends on which environment you use, so please refere to the official site for details (Samples below worked on ec2 instance).

-* java
+* Java8

-	Since logstash needs java, if you do not have java in your environment,
+	Logstash requires Java8.
+If you do not have it in your environment, run the following

 		$ sudo yum install -y java-1.8.0 java-1.8.0-openjdk-devel

-	If you already have java8, but is set to other version, then run it and choose version8.
+	If you already have Java8, but is set to other version, then run it and choose version8.

 		$ sudo /usr/sbin/alternatives --config java

-* logstash
+* Logstash

 	Pull tar file from [the official](https://www.elastic.co/downloads/logstash) and uncompress.